MNAtthoriq/km-master-discrepancy-detection-system/README.md

 **Note**: Column names are in Indonesian to match source systems.

-> **Disclaimer:** Due to confidentiality, this program operates on the original dataset but **is not publicly displayed**.
+> **Disclaimer:** Due to confidentiality, actual data is not included in this repository.
 Dummy data structure is provided for reference.

 ## 📁 **Architecture**
 ```